Voter Registrar's Office

 You can also call the Hampton registrar’s office at 757-727-6218 to have the absentee ballot application sent to you.
 After the registrar receives the application, a ballot will be mailed to you.
 If you received and then lost or threw away your absentee ballot, you can call and explain.
 The registrar’s office will mail another ballot to you, along with an oath you will sign and return stating you no longer have the original ballot.
 If you need accommodations under ADA to vote absentee, call 757-727-6218.

-Deadline to apply: Your request for an absentee ballot must be received by 5 p.m.
-Oct.
-23; sooner is better than later, due to what is expected to be a large volume of requests.
+Deadline to apply: Your request for an absentee ballot must be received by 5 p.m. seven business days before Election Day to receive a ballot by mail.

 When will I get my ballot?
-The Hampton registrar will begin mailing absentee ballots to applicants on Sept.
-18.
+The Hampton registrar will begin mailing absentee ballots to applicants 45 days before the election.

 Return in person or mail ballot to: